-Summary: Current research indicates that unhealthy lifestyle choices, including smoking and lack of exercise, along with emotional stressors like social isolation and interpersonal conflicts are important risk factors for developing upper respiratory infections.
+Summary: Current research indicates that a variety of behavioral factors, such as tobacco use, exercise habits, and quality of interpersonal relationships influence people’s risk of developing upper respiratory infections.
 It is possible these same factors also increase the risk of contracting COVID-19.

 Unhealthy lifestyle choices, like smoking and avoiding exercise, are known risk factors for certain cancers and cardiovascular disease.
 A growing body of research reveals that these risk factors and a lack of supportive social connections can also increase the risk of developing respiratory infections, like the common cold and influenza.